pragmagrid/lifemapper-server/README.rst

 This roll installs dbserver and webserver parts of Lifemapper.
 All prerequisite software listed below are a part of the roll and will be installed and configured during roll installation.
-The roll has been tested with Rocks 6.1 and 6.1.1.
-And now with 6.2!
+The roll has been tested with Rocks 6.2.

 For PRAGMA27 student challenge please see `Lifemapper Student Challenge`_